frovedis/frovedis/doc/manual/manual_python.md

 __Parameters__
 **_deep_**: A boolean parameter to decide the type of copy operation.
 (Default: True)
-When it is True (not specified explicitly), it creates a deep copy i.e. the copy includes copy of the original DataFrame's data and the indices. **Currently this parameter doesn't support shallow copy (deep = False).**
+When it is True (not specified explicitly), it creates a deep copy i.e. the copy includes copy of data and indices of the original DataFrame. **Currently this parameter does not support shallow copy (deep = False).**

 __Purpose__
-It creates a deep copy of the Frovedis DataFrame object’s indices and data.
+It creates a deep copy of the Frovedis DataFrame object.

 **Creating frovedis DataFrame from pandas DataFrame:**